alibaba/schema-plugin-flow/docs/index.md

 * `sifo-model` is the core of Sifo, which using JSON (as Schema) to describe page's structures and using plugins as logic controller.
 There are three kinds of plugin: modelPlugin、 pagePlugin and componentPluign.
 * `sifo-singleton` is a global extensions holder.
 All kinds of extend-plugins and extend-components are registered to it.
 * `sifo-react` is a React Component encapsulates sifo-model and sifo-singleton.
+* `sifo-vue` is a Vue Component encapsulates sifo-model and sifo-singleton.

 ## Installation